 Dos and Don'ts

-- Don't take photos during the performance.
+- Don't use flash photography or take pictures during the show.

 Applause